 Meanwhile, he became interested in photography and undertakes studies in Germany and the US, and as consequence reduces his musical activities.

-His favourite clarinet players remain Benny Goodman, Artie Shaw and Buddy de Franco.
+His favorite clarinet players were Benny Goodman, Artie Shaw and Buddy De Franco.